State senate to hold hearing on UH football program in January

-The state senate is conducting an online informational briefing regarding the University of Hawaii football program Jan.
+The state Senate is conducting an online informational briefing regarding the University of Hawaii football program on Jan.
 7 at 2:30 p.m.

 There are two agenda items: “Budget and cost related to coaching staff contracts,” and “Issues relating to the transfer of players,” according to an announcement from the state Senate Ways and Means and Higher Education Committees.